24. Provisions, Contingent liabilities and Capital Commitments

 (III) Liquidity risk:

-The Company follows a Conservative policy of ensuring sufficient liquidity at all times through a strategy of profitable growth, efficient workingcapital management as well as prudent capital expenditure The Company has a overdraft facility with banks to support any temporary fundingrequirements.
+The Company follows a Conservative policy of ensuring sufficient liquidity at all times through a strategy of profitable growth, efficient working capitalmanagement as well as prudent capital expenditure.
+The Company has a overdraft facility with banks to support any temporary fundingrequirements.

-The Company believes that current cash and cash equivalents, tied up borrowing lines and cash flow that is generated from operations is sufficientto meet requirements Accordingly, liquidity risk is perceived to be low
+The Company believes that current cash and cash equivalents, tied up borrowing lines and cash flow that is generated from operations is sufficient tomeet requirements.
+Accordingly, liquidity risk is perceived to be low.

-(IV) Other price nsk:
+(IV) Other price risk:

 (V) Equity price sensitivity analysis: